JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 }
 ```

-By default, the +BitCoinProvider+ class must be configured as service to be loadable by +java.util.ServiceLoader+.
+By default, the `BitCoinProvider` class must be configured as service to be loadable by `java.util.ServiceLoader`.
-This can be achieved by adding a file +META-INF/services/javax.money.spi.CurrencyProviderSpi+ with the following content
+This can be achieved by adding a file `META-INF/services/javax.money.spi.CurrencyProviderSpi` with the following content
 to your classpath:

 _Contents of `META-INF/services/javax.money.spi.CurrencyProviderSpi`_